• Skip to primary navigation

 Stir gently until it is all melted.

 • Once you have used all the tiakarete, leave to set on the bench for 20 minutes.
-Add them to the fridge to completely set for 5 more minutes.
+Then add them to the fridge to completely set for 5 more minutes.

 Video